 At the close of each month, the Liquidation Schedule is retrieved from TAGG into Excel.
 The Liquidation Schedule is then tied-out to the current month swap income reported on the Roll Schedule as liquidating out of the book.
 To liquidate out of the book means that the transaction has matured and the value of the transaction should be reclassified from unrealized profit/loss to realized profit/loss.
 At this point, variances between the Liquidation Schedule and the amount reported on the DPR as current month liquidations are identified and resolved with the Risk Management Book Administrator of that portfolio.

 [The Liquidation Schedule is then sorted by counterparty to categorize the transactions as either intercompany, interbook or third-party.
-[Reporting records intercompany and interbook transactions to the general ledger, whereas third-party transactions are recorded and invoiced by Financial Settlements.
-The intercompany transactions are confirmed with Reporting’s counterparts within MEH and the interbook transactions are confirmed with the other MEH Reporting groups within the Reporting department prior to the creation of the journal entry.]
+Reporting records intercompany and interbook transactions to the general ledger, whereas third-party transactions are recorded and invoiced by Financial Settlements.
+The intercompany transactions are confirmed with Reporting’s counterparts within MEH and the interbook transactions are confirmed with the other MEH Reporting groups within the Reporting department prior to the creation of the journal entry.
 Coordination within the Reporting groups is required for intercompany transactions to ensure that they eliminate properly during consolidation and for the interbook transactions to ensure that the activity is recorded only once.
-Once confirmed, a journal entry form is prepared to record the realized income and data is input into MSA.]
+Once confirmed, a journal entry form is prepared to record the realized income and data is input into SAP. and reports will generated and distributed to MEH, ENA and PEC.

 General Ledger Close